bus710/nrf-development-in-linux/README.md

 In this walkthrough,

-- Downloaded the compiler, IDE, and SDK
+- Downloaded and installed the SDK, tools, and IDE
 - Learned how to make your own project by scratching
 - Compiled and debugged the project
 - Used VSCODE as the IDE